 - Oh, so very much.
 After over an hour of film about business practices, Norville's attempt to kill himself is stopped when an Almighty Janitor stops a clock, thus STOPPING TIME, and giving Norville time to talk to the (deceased) ex-CEO.
 Perfectly lampshaded by Moses, in his Breaking the Fourth Wall quote above.

-- Mussberger being saved by the fact that even though he refused to pay for it, his tailor decided to give his suit a double stitch anyway — which ends up saving his life.
+- Mussburger being saved by the fact that even though he refused to pay for it, his tailor decided to give his suit a double stitch anyway — which ends up saving his life.

 - Divine Race Lift: It's implied that the clock tower worker may be God.

 - The Dog Bites Back: Late in the film, Norville runs into Buzz, the lift attendant that he fired and humiliated earlier.
 Buzz immediately decks him one for it and then organizes a mob to chase him down.

 - Dream Sequence: A hot one, too, showing Norville dancing the tango with a beautiful woman to "Habanera" from Carmen.